a4lg/ffuzzy/ffuzzy/src/_docs/compat_policy.md

 The input data (except that to the fuzzy hash generator) which *must* be supported by this project must qualify:

-1. The input data is a valid output of ssdeep / libfuzzy functions
+1. The input data is a valid output of ssdeep / libfuzzy functions, and
 2. Feeding the data back to ssdeep / libfuzzy does not cause the problems

 On the other hand, this project may support an input data which does not